696raghav/High-Speed-Train-Body-Market/README.md

 **4. Smart Technology Integration**

-The digital railway market, valued at USD 82.76 billion in 2025, is transforming train body design.
 AI and IoT technologies, such as ASC’s QBA accelerometers showcased at the 2025 International Exhibition of Track Technology, enable real-time monitoring of structural integrity and vibration.
 These smart train bodies enhance safety and reduce maintenance costs, making them critical for high-speed operations.

 **5. Material Innovations and Sustainability**